frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 759|5355|91be8585fcad245e9f3a53578207c58355426583|3603|540|4|4
 743|5981|42871cf2b4deaa78cbd1c163847567685c56d44e|3654|567|4|4

+Note: clusters with only two or less reads are discarded (not useful for *cleaving*).

 In the second part of the pipeline, we are going to use that table as a list of sequences that played the role of cluster seeds in this particular sample.
 Don't worry, that part will be explained in